 Consultant Gastroenterology & General Physician

-We are seeking applications from Consultants Gastroenterology and General Physician for a post based in a teaching hospital in Galway.
+We are seeking applications from Consultants Gastroenterology and General Physician for a post based in a hospital in Cork.

 We can offer fixed term or Locum work.